 A few coccal, many bacillary, and most spirochetal species are motile.

 Ziehl-Neelsen and Kinyoun stains are acid-fast stains used to identify mainly mycobacteria, particularly M. tuberculosis.
-They also can identify the gram-positive bacilli Nocardia Nocardiosis Nocardiosis is an acute or chronic, often disseminated, suppurative or granulomatous infection caused by various aerobic soil saprophytes of the gram-positive bacilli genus Nocardia.
-Pneumonia... read more and the protozoans Cryptosporidia Cryptosporidiosis Cryptosporidiosis is infection with the protozoan Cryptosporidium.
+They also can identify the gram-positive bacilli Nocardia Nocardiosis Nocardiosis is an acute or chronic, often disseminated, suppurative or granulomatous infection caused by various aerobic soil saprophytes of the gram-positive bacilli genus Nocardia.... read more and the protozoans Cryptosporidia Cryptosporidiosis Cryptosporidiosis is infection with the protozoan Cryptosporidium.
 The primary symptom is watery diarrhea, often with other signs of gastrointestinal distress.
 Illness is typically self-limited... read more , Cyclospora Cyclosporiasis Cyclosporiasis is infection with the protozoan Cyclospora cayetanensis.
 Symptoms include watery diarrhea with gastrointestinal and systemic symptoms.
-Diagnosis is by detection of characteristic... read more , and Cystoisospora Cystoisosporiasis Cystoisosporiasis is infection with the protozoan Cystoisospora (Isospora) belli.
-Symptoms include watery diarrhea with gastrointestinal and systemic symptoms.
-Diagnosis is by detection of characteristic... read more .
+Diagnosis is by detection of characteristic... read more , and Cystoisospora Cystoisosporiasis Cystoisosporiasis is infection with the protozoan Cystoisospora belli (previously known as Isospora belli).
+Symptoms include watery diarrhea with gastrointestinal and systemic... read more .
 Carbolfuchsin is applied, followed by decolorization with hydrochloric acid and ethanol and then counterstaining with methylene blue.

 Fluorochrome stains (eg, auramine-rhodamine) also identify acid-fast organisms, but a special fluorescent microscope is required.